First Time User? Sign Up Now

 Chemotherapy followed by radiation therapy

 Anticancer agents that have been used include carboplatin, etoposide, bleomycin, ifosfamide, and vinblastine in different combinations.
 The use of chemotherapy before radiation therapy has increased survival rates, but the specific chemotherapy regimen and length of therapy and the optimal radiation field, timing, and dose remain under investigation.[1,3,4] Some investigators have proposed radiation therapy fields that are smaller than those used for craniospinal irradiation (e.g., whole-ventricular irradiation with a boost to the local tumor site) for patients with nondisseminated NGGCT.
-Controversy exists over the pattern of tumor relapse in patients treated with chemotherapy and focal radiation.[1,2,5,6]
+Controversy exists over the pattern of tumor relapse in patients treated with chemotherapy and focal or whole-ventricular radiation therapy.[1,2,5,6]

 Evidence (chemotherapy followed by radiation therapy):

 A small percentage of patients treated with chemotherapy may have normalization of tumor markers with a less-than-complete radiographic response.
 Occasionally, a mass continues to expand in size even though tumor markers may have normalized.
-This condition is frequently designated as growing teratoma syndrome and may represent a lack of response by the more mature germ cell components (such as immature teratoma) to chemotherapy with or without radiation therapy.[7,9,10] In such circumstances, surgery is usually required for debulking, histologic confirmation, and exclusion of mixed germ cell tumor components.
+This condition is frequently designated as growing teratoma syndrome and may represent a lack of response by the more mature germ cell components (such as immature teratoma) to chemotherapy with or without radiation therapy.[7,11,12] In such circumstances, surgery is usually required for debulking, histologic confirmation, and exclusion of mixed germ cell tumor components.

-A second-look surgery can help determine whether the residual mass contains teratoma, fibrosis, or residual NGGCT.[2,11] If second-look surgery finds mature teratoma or fibrosis after chemotherapy, the general approach is to proceed with radiation therapy as if the patient had achieved a CR to chemotherapy.
+A second-look surgery can help determine whether the residual mass contains teratoma, fibrosis, or residual NGGCT.[2,10] If second-look surgery finds mature teratoma or fibrosis after chemotherapy, the general approach is to proceed with radiation therapy as if the patient had achieved a CR to chemotherapy.
 However, if an active tumor is observed, then alternative treatment approaches are generally considered.

 Treatment Options Under Clinical Evaluation for Newly Diagnosed Childhood CNS NGGCTs